PREPARING TO SELL AN APARTMENT

 Absence of this can end badly, so check that everything your real estate agent communicates to buyers is substantiated.

-Your lawyer won’t be present at viewings, so it is important to check this.
+Your lawyer won’t be present at viewings, so it is important the real estate agent has this covered.

-Misrepresentation of a property is an issue that can be dealt with by the Real Estate Authority’s Complaints Assessment Committee if complained about.
+Misrepresentation of a property is an issue that can end up with the Real Estate Authority’s complaints assessment committee.

 CONFIDENCE IN YOUR PROPERTY LAWYER